Royal College of Surgeons in Ireland: Associated hospitals

 Since the 1980s Beaumont Hospital, Dublin has been the principal centre for medical training.
 Other affiliated hospitals include teaching hospitals such as Connolly Hospital, Royal Victoria Eye and Ear Hospital, St. Joseph's Hospital, Dublin and University Hospital Waterford.

 Academic structure

 The institution has a structure of Faculties and Schools, some parts of which focus more on undergraduate studies, some more on post-graduate and continuing professional education.

-The lead faculty is the Faculty of Medicine and Health Sciences, with Schools as follows: